 - the equitable distribution of property ordered and any payouts on equitable distribution, directly or indirectly, out of current income, to the extent this consideration is reasonable, just, and fair;

 - the income available to either party through investment of any assets held by that party;

 - the tax treatment and consequences to both parties of an alimony award, including the designation of all or a portion of the payment as a non-taxable payment; and

 - any other factors which the Court may deem relevant.

 It is absolutely essential that a litigant retain the services of an attorney who is well-versed in the area of family law in order to effectively and successfully argue a case involving the establishment, modification, or enforcement of an alimony, spousal support, or separate maintenance award.
-The Family Law attorneys at Hoagland Longo have years of experience in mediating, arbitrating, and litigating these types of cases and are able to steer through the courts and laws effectively for their clients.
+The alimony and spousal support attorneys at Hoagland Longo have years of experience in mediating, arbitrating, and litigating these types of cases and are able to steer through the courts and laws effectively for their clients.